Short-range nuclear forces in singlet channels

 \section{Introduction}

-The power counting is one of the essential ingredients of any effective field theory (EFT), which not only keeps track of an infinite number of operators and Feynman diagrams but also estimates \textit{a priori} the neglected contributions for a given order.
+Power counting is one of the essential ingredients of any effective field theory (EFT), which not only keeps track of an infinite number of operators and Feynman diagrams but also estimates \textit{a priori} the neglected contributions for a given order.
 Naive dimensional analysis (NDA), a cornerstone of Weinberg's original power counting~\cite{Weinberg:1990-1991} (WPC) for few-nucleon systems, is often employed to assess the size of coupling constants: each derivative on the Lagrangian terms is always suppressed by the underlying scale of chiral EFT, $\mhi$.
-Though phenomenologically successful~\cite{Ordonez:1993-1995, Epelbaum:1998ka-1999dj, Epelbaum:2004fk, Entem:2001cg, Entem:2002sf}, WPC has been shown to be inconsistent with the principle of renormalization group (RG) invariance~\cite{Kaplan:1996xu, Beane:2000wh, Beane:2001bc, Nogga:2005hy, Birse:2005um, saopaulo, YangOhio, Valderrama:2009ei, Valderrama:2011mv, Long:2011qx, Long:2011xw}, especially in the triplet channels where the singular attraction of one pion exchange (OPE) calls for modifications to WPC at as early as leading order (LO)~\cite{Nogga:2005hy}.
-The issues of RG invariance are less acute in the singlet channels since the LO amplitudes of WPC for these channels are indeed RG invariant~\cite{Kaplan:1996xu, Phillips:1996ae, PavonValderrama:2004nb, Nogga:2005hy}.
+Though phenomenologically successful~\cite{Ordonez:1993-1995, Epelbaum:1998ka-1999dj, Epelbaum:2004fk, Entem:2001cg, Entem:2002sf}, WPC has been shown to be inconsistent with the principle of renormalization group (RG) invariance~\cite{Kaplan:1996xu, Beane:2000wh, Beane:2001bc, Nogga:2005hy, Birse:2005um, saopaulo, YangOhio, Valderrama:2009ei, Valderrama:2011mv, Long:2011qx, Long:2011xw}, especially in the triplet channels where the singular attraction of one-pion exchange (OPE) calls for modifications to WPC at as early as leading order (LO)~\cite{Nogga:2005hy}.
+The issues of RG invariance are less acute in the singlet channels, since the LO amplitudes of WPC for these channels are indeed RG invariant~\cite{Kaplan:1996xu, Phillips:1996ae, PavonValderrama:2004nb, Nogga:2005hy}, if we ignore the complication of chiral extrapolation which will be dealt with in future publications.
 But a modification to WPC for the subleading counterterms in the singlet channels has been argued in Refs.~\cite{Barford:2002je, Birse:2005um, Valderrama:2009ei} to be necessary.
 Following our investigation of the triplet channels~\cite{Long:2011qx, Long:2011xw}, we use RG invariance as the guideline to study the subleading counterterms of the singlet $S$ and $P$ waves.

-The EFT expansion of the $T$-matrix at low energies has the quintessential form,
+The EFT expansion of the $T$-matrix at low energies has the quintessential form